 To be able to communicate with patients in the best possible way, consulting techniques are taught, conversation guidance, but also the important area of the organization as well as law and ethics.

 Because in the end, the degree must give you all that nurses need to optimally care for and treat sick people, the training should be comprehensive so it also prepares for the higher job positions with more responsibility.

-University course covers all of the skills taught under the vocational training program and also take into account the ever more complex needs of persons in need of care.
+The University course covers all of the skills taught under the vocational training program and also takes into account the ever more complex needs of persons in need of care.

 The study at University include: